Deducteam/CoqInE/README.md

 It provides a signature file faithfully encoding the underlying theory of Coq (or a sufficiently large subset of it).
 The generated ouput is meant to be type-checkable using the latest version of Dedukti.

+It was developed by Ali Assaf, Mathieu Boespflug, Guillaume Burel, Quentin Carbonneaux, Gaspard Férey and François Thiré.
-It is developed by Gaspard Férey and François Thiré.
+It is currently developed by Gaspard Férey and François Thiré.
 Current development is mostly focused on implementing support for Coq universe polymorphism.

 Previous versions of the project can be found on: